ENVS 437P APPLIED STUDIES IN MEDITERRANEAN SUSTAINABLE DEVELOPMENT (8 Credits)

 Join us for a trip and learning experience of a lifetime.
 You will:

-- Experience applied research in a international coastal settings
+- Experience applied research in international coastal settings

-- Comparative analysis of traditional village communities in the Aegean Islands
+- Comparative analysis of traditional village design in the Cycladic Islands

-- Work independently and in project teams to planning analysis and design
+- Work independently and in project teams for planning analysis and design

 - Conduct field research, interview and informal meetings with local experts

 - Learn to sketch architectural concepts, take field notes, apply sustainability metrics

 - Gain knowledge of local, national, European and global sustainability principles

-Nicholas Zaferatos is an associate professor of urban planning, and sustainable development at Huxley College of the Environment, Western Washington University.
+Nicholas Zaferatos is a professor of urban planning and sustainable development at Huxley College of the Environment, Western Washington University.
 Since 2005 Zaferatos has directed many Mediterranean teaching and research programs in sustainable development.
 His programs partner with international universities including: United Nations University in Amman (Jordan), University of Patras (Greece), and the Hellenic American University in Athens, Greece.

 Dr. Zaferatos’ work in Greece has received numerous international awards and recognitions, including the 2009 Green Good Design Award from The European Centre for Architecture, Art, Design and Urban Studies and the Chicago Athenaeum: Museum of Architecture and Design, the 2008 SETE National Honor Sustainability Award from the Association of Greek Tourist Enterprises, Athens and the 2006 sixth Honorific Mediterranean Sustainability Award from the Mediterrania Center D’Inciatives in Ecologiques, Spain.

-His current research involves an application of sustainable development strategies to establish Mediterranean fair trade and equal trade olive oil economics.
+His current research involves an application of sustainable development strategies to Mediterranean communities.

 Phone: (360) 650-7660